deloachtech/backstack-demo/README.md

 - App system alerts
 - User configurable notification preferences (e.g. email, text, app)

+ Add your app-specific views using the project components (e.g., tables, settings, file uploads) or your own.

 ## Installation

 Download and unpack the contents of the zip file into your project directory.
 From there, install the `package.json` assets and run the development server.